brucelawson/brucelawson.github.io/tota11y/instructions.md

 ![amber-coloured overlay reading "This image is decorative"](decorative.png)

-It can't verify that any text it finds is useful, but will ask you to check that by hovering over the overlay.
+It can't verify that any text it finds is useful, but will ask you to check that by hovering over the yellow warning.
 Here's an example of bad alternate text:

 ![amber-coloured overlay showing bad alt text](bad-alt.png)